ghc-proposals/ghc-proposals/proposals/0000-scc-parsing.rst

-The third expectation that adding an annotation does not affect the structure or meaning of an expression in ways other than adding an annotation to a subexpression follows both from they way they are used and from their name.
+The third expectation that adding an annotation does not affect the structure or meaning of an expression in ways other than adding an annotation to a subexpression follows from they way they are used, from their name, and from their syntax.

 1. Annotations are often added and removed during development (for instance, ``SCC`` during profiling).
 The programmer is likely to expect that adding or